pulumi/terraform-provider-aws/website/docs/r/eks_cluster.html.markdown

 * `kubernetes_network_config` - (Optional) Configuration block with kubernetes network configuration for the cluster.
 Detailed below.
 If removed, this provider will only perform drift detection if a configuration value is provided.
 * `tags` - (Optional) Key-value map of resource tags.
 * `version` – (Optional) Desired Kubernetes master version.
 If you do not specify a value, the latest available version at resource creation is used and no upgrades will occur except those automatically triggered by EKS.
 The value must be configured and increased to upgrade the version when desired.
 Downgrades are not supported by EKS.
+* `default_addons_to_remove` - (Optional) List of addons to remove upon creation.
+Any addon listed will be "adopted" and then removed.
+This allows for the creation of a baremetal cluster where no addon is deployed and direct management of addons via Pulumi Kubernetes resources.
+Valid entries are `kube-proxy`, `coredns` and `vpc-cni`. **Only** works on first creation of a cluster.

 ### encryption_config